Busting Menopause Sleep Myths UK: Get Better Rest Now | John Chisholm Fitness Health

 • Melatonin-supportive foods (like cherries, oats, and walnuts) can improve sleep quality.

-🔗 For more sleeping tips, check out the excellent NHS’s official sleep advice.
+🔗 For more sleeping tips, check out my recent article on HRT & Type 1 Diabetes, as well as the excellent NHS’s official sleep advice.

 Keep exploring 👇